happynear/PainRegression/README.md

 2. Get the performance by [./scripts/get_accuracy.m](https://github.com/happynear/PainRegression/blob/master/scripts/get_accuracy.m).

-We suggest and encourage further works to use the new proposed evaluation metrics, **wMAE** and **wMSE**.
+We encourage future works to use the new proposed evaluation metrics, **wMAE** and **wMSE**.
 The evaluation codes are in [./scripts/get_accuracy.m](https://github.com/happynear/PainRegression/blob/master/scripts/get_accuracy.m).

+#EmotionNet Challenge

+The model definition files used in [EmotionNet Challenge](http://cbcsl.ece.ohio-state.edu/EmotionNetChallenge/index.html) are provided in [./prototxt/EmotionNet](https://github.com/happynear/PainRegression/tree/master/prototxt/EmotionNet).
+Besides the details described in our submitted paper https://arxiv.org/abs/1702.06925, we further used a technique called `mirror face` to encode the features both from frontal face and mirror face, end-to-end.
+The details and analysis will be described in a comming journal paper.

+To try the `mirror face` technique, you need to compile my Caffe (https://github.com/happynear/caffe-windows/tree/ms), or transplant the `flip_layer` to your own Caffe.

 #License